 The children revise and learn units on both 'Light' and 'Electricity', developing their knowledge and understanding of these subjects which they previously studied in both KS1 and earlier in KS2.
 New terminology and a detailed knowledge of how light works, as well as making circuits and using scientific diagrams to represent these, are covered in these topics, with an emphasis on experimentation and accurate, scientific writing up of investigations.
 In addition, we cover 'Animals including Humans' - with a detailed look at human digestive and respiratory systems - and also 'Evolution and Inheritance', in which we learn about Darwinian theories and inherited characteristics.
-The final topic is 'Living Things and their Habitats' in which the children explore survive flourish different and research the species which and biomes and natural environments, and learn about the scientific classification of plants, animals and microorganisms.
+During the former unit, we organise a one-off experience where the children are able to dissect an animal heart, to further their understanding.
+The final topic is 'Living Things and their Habitats' in which the children explore and research the species which survive and flourish in different biomes and natural environments.